PayalNarwal/OopsieHere-Equinox/README.md

 - **Easy data entry**: The system allows for easy input of student details, course information, and exam results.
 - **Quick retrieval of information**: The system provides a way to retrieve student information, course details, and exam results in a table format.
-- **Marks analysis**: The system provides a way to analyse student marks course-wise, student-wise as well as all together.
+- **Marks analysis**: The system provides a way to analyze student marks course-wise, student-wise as well as all together.

 # Technologies